The FNC European Masters 2017

-Eóin Allan won the 2015 European Masters, but who will win in 2016?
+Jochen Pfeiffer won the 2016 European Masters, but who will win in 2017?

-The Race to Berlin is on!
-Throughout the year, every player is collecting rankings points, and the top 10 European players will be invited to take part in an end of year final in November 2016.
+The Race to Berlin is on for the third year!
+Throughout 2017, every player is collecting rankings points, and the top 10 European players will be invited to take part in an end of year final on the 2nd of December 2017.

 Instead of a straight knockout, this tournament is assured of many high-level matchups due to the unique round-robin first round.
 The whole tournament will be streamed live online, and there will be full matches and highlights videos published after the event.

 Check out the European Masters 2017 qualification overview.

 - The FNC European Masters 2017 will be held on Saturday 2nd of December 2017, in Berlin, Germany.

 - The 2016 Race Rankings will determine qualification, with the top 10 on Monday 6th November 2017 invited to take part.

 - Only top 10 players residing in Europe will be invited directly (to reduce travel expense and other costs).

 - Only top 10 players with a minimum of three tournament results will be eligible.